Doomlazer/EQ1-CDR/README.md

 - Many, many bugs and broken messages fixed.

-- Restored backgrounds and views from the floppy version.
+- Many restored backgrounds and views from the floppy version.

 - Palette and transition issues fixed.